Bath Time Cup Noodle Ippei-chan!

 I’m the biggest fan of yakisoba!
 I want that sponge *_* and I also want to eat yakisoba now.
 I cooked “”real”" yakisoba (ah well, it felt real because I could get the right flavoring and soba for it in Japan I suppose?) at my friends’ house in Tokyo all the time when I stayed there last summer.
 I have a noodle addiction I think… ohoho

 The sponge is so cute.
-I like the packaging very ingenious. :)
+I like the packaging very ingenious.

 Haha I’m pretty picky with food too!

 I’ve seen quite a lot of food-shaped baththings from Japan, I always think they look so cool.
-I’ll probably buy a lot of them when I go there because I just LOVE quirky things like this haha XD (quite possibly one of the reasons I love Japan is for all the quirky Japan-only products haha)
+I’ll probably buy a lot of them when I go there because I just LOVE quirky things like this haha (quite possibly one of the reasons I love Japan is for all the quirky Japan-only products haha)

 I LOVE YAKISOBA. i love noodles, though. fried noodles. and i also love it when there’s a ton of cabbage/veges with the noodles. omnomnom